 If you are eligible for Medicare now, then you can enroll in one of the Medicare Part D plans available in your state.
 This includes people ages 65 and older who are U.S. citizens or permanent residents.
 People qualifying for Medicare due to a disability, End-Stage Renal Disease (ESRD), or amyotrophic lateral sclerosis (Lou Gehrig's Disease), also qualify.

 Part D plan enrollment is 100% voluntary.
-In most cases you will pay an additional monthly premium for prescription coverage.
+In most cases, you will pay an additional monthly premium for prescription coverage.
 If you already have coverage, you can wait to join a PDP, but do your homework.
-If the prescription drug coverage you have now is not as good as Medicare Plan D coverage (credible coverage) you may have to pay Medicare's penalty for joining late.
+If the prescription drug coverage you have now is not as good as Medicare Plan D coverage (creditable coverage) you may have to pay Medicare's penalty for joining late.

 Before you can enroll in a Medicare Prescription Drug Plan or a Medicare Advantage Plan, you will need to have both Medicare Part A and Part B. Plus, you must reside in the service area of the plan you want to join.
 Plans are regional, not nation-wide.